 What happens when your 0% intro APR period ends?

-If you are having trouble finding the end date for your intro APR on your credit card statement, you can check your online account or app for information.
+If you are having trouble finding the end date for your intro APR on your credit card statement, you can check your online account or mobile app for information.
 If you’re still not sure, you can call the number on the back of your credit card and ask a customer service representative to check your account.

 In some cases, missing a credit card payment or making a late payment could cause your 0 percent intro APR period to end early.
 Some credit card issuers revoke the promotional interest rate as a penalty for late or missed payments, so read your credit card’s fine print and find out whether a late payment could cost you your introductory interest rate.